AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/custom-role.md

 The scope setting used to be disabled when learning plan access was granted, which gave the user access to All Catalogs and All User Groups by default.

-All learning plans created by an Admin, by default, are applicable to all users.
+All learning plans created by an administrator, by default, are applicable to all users.
 Users can also be assigned any Learning Object.
 On the other hand, users with Custom Roles have access to full scopes, for example, all catalogs, Learning Objects, or User Groups.
 This meant that admins were unable to create Custom Roles as expected that allowed access to Learning Plans for users with limited scope.

 In this update of Learning Manager, you can create Custom Roles for Learning Plans that allow scoping of users and Learning Objects.
 In other words, Learning Plans can be created with a limited scope that is derived from a custom admin's role scope.

-Now, an Admin can define or restrict the scope while granting learning plan management access.
+Now, an administrator can define or restrict the scope while granting learning plan management access.

 Custom admins can create learning plans with a limited scope, determined by the scope of the custom admin's configurable role.
 Such learning plans are only accessible to custom admins with the same role, besides being accessible to regular admins.
 In addition, the custom admins cannot see any other Learning Plans in the account.

 Existing custom admins, having access to Learning Plans, will always have full scope (by definition).
 They will have access to all learning plans in the account just like a regular admins do.
 New custom roles created with full scope and new custom admins added to such roles, will continue to have access to all learning plans.

-Learning plans created by Admins and full scope custom admins will be created as usual and will not be limited by scope.
+Learning plans created by administrator and full scope custom admins will be created as usual and will not be limited by scope.

 In the section **Scope for Feature Privileges**, grant access to User Groups and/or Catalog for the Custom Role.